 BC SPCA position on animals in education

-The BC SPCA has developed the following position statements for the use of animals for educational purposes.
+The BC SPCA has developed the following position statements on the use of animals for educational purposes.

 How to pick the right classroom animal

-Small animals that are often kept in classrooms include turtles, fish, guinea pigs, domesticated rats and mice, gerbils, hamsters and rabbits.
+Small animals commonly kept in classrooms include domesticated rats and mice, gerbils, guinea pigs, hamsters, rabbits, turtles and wild animals such as snakes and frogs.
 None of these is without drawbacks, and some should never be kept as classroom pets.
-We have briefly profiled these animals below with an eye to their suitability in a classroom.

-The BC SPCA has a policy on classroom pets.
-It only condones having a pet in the classroom under strict guidelines, including that the teacher and, when necessary, a second adult caregiver take sole responsibility for the care and welfare of the animal.
+The BC SPCA position statement on classroom pets outlines all of the conditions under which the BC SPCA condones the keeping of domesticated animals in schools.
+These include the condition that the teacher and, when necessary, a second adult caregiver take sole responsibilty for the care and welfare of the animal.
 This includes care over the weekend, holidays and school breaks.
-Please review each of the policies provided above for more information.